WannaBAcoder/PCB-Powerwalls/README.md

 ### 3. Fuse wire

 The last option is to use fuse wire.
 You will still need to use zip ties to hold the cells in place, but you can solder the fuse wire directly to the PCB pads, and remove the need for populating fuses(you will need to short the fuse pads to do this).
-You can also use large fuse wire and still use fuses if desired.
+You can also use large fuse wire and still use fuses, if desired.
 Spotwelding fuse wire to the batteries and soldering the other end to the PCB pads is recommended.

 ![Top view](https://github.com/WannaBAcoder/PCB-Powerwalls/blob/master/15s4p_PCB/Renders/fw_top.jpg)
 ![Iso view](https://github.com/WannaBAcoder/PCB-Powerwalls/blob/master/15s4p_PCB/Renders/fw_side.jpg)